Information Technology Business Analysis

 |OHS1320||Safety in the Workplace

-Description: This course focuses on developing awareness and skills for the student to safely manage and conduct him or herself while on an unpaid work placement within a variety of employment settings.
+Description: This course focuses on developing awareness and skills for the student to safely manage and conduct him or herself within a variety of employment settings.
 Through the nine units of the course, participants will have the opportunity to enhance their understanding and knowledge of General Health and Safety guidelines, including WHMIS, Fire Safety and Workplace Violence.
 The unit on Accessibility for Ontarians with Disabilities Act will instruct the student on the requirements for Accessible Customer Service and Integrated Accessibility Standard Regulations.
 General information on Safe Driving, Privacy of Information and Hand Washing will be addressed as well.
-The course also provides participants with critical information regarding their insurance coverage (WSIB or other) while on unpaid work placements, as well as guidelines to follow in the event of an injury.
-Participants will receive a printable Record of Completion upon successful conclusion of this course, in order to demonstrate awareness of safe working practices to their Placement Employers.
-Participants in this course are required to provide informed consent regarding WSIB or other insurance coverage while on an unpaid work placement
+The course also provides participants with critical information regarding their insurance coverage (WSIB or other) while employed.
+As well as guidelines to follow in the event of an injury.
+Participants will receive a printable Record of Completion upon successful conclusion of this course, in order to demonstrate awareness of safe working practices to their employers.

 - Interpret collected business requirements from organizational areas so that they can be defined as functional systems design specifications that can be successfully implemented by Information Technology (IT) specialists